alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 ## Why do we use R as our statistical language and programme?

-R is an open source, flexible and powerful language and statistical programme.
+R is an open source, flexible and powerful language and environment for statistical computing and graphics.
 It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!

+R also has a very friendly and supportive community of users.
+You can find countless free online courses, tutorials and foruns that help people learning R.
+If you are completly new to coding, we suggest the Data Capentries' course ["R for Social Scientists"](https://preview.carpentries.org/r-socialsci/index.html).

 ## <img src="Figures/Rlogo.png" alt="R Logo" title="R Logo" width="40" height="30">
 To download and install R, go to https://cran.r-project.org/.